liuggio/liuggio.github.com/_posts/2013-11-09-symfony2-rest-api-the-best-2013-way.md

 ## Next

-In the next articles, we will describe how to use the page form as shared interface, we will create, modify, and delete Page and content resources, with `PUT`, `PATCH`, `POST`, `DELETE`, and how use other important HTTP headers.
+In the next articles, we will describe how to use the page form as shared interface, we will create, modify, and delete Pages, with `PUT`, `PATCH`, `POST`, `DELETE`, and we will detail how use other important HTTP headers.

 ## References: